yugr/python-hate/README.md

 ## No type annotations

 _Type annotations have finally been introduced in Python 3.5.
-Google developed a type inferencer [pytype](https://github.com/google/pytype) (it seems to have [serious](https://github.com/google/pytype/issues/581) [limitations](https://github.com/google/pytype/issues/580) so it's unclear whether it's production-ready)._
+Google has even developed a [pytype](https://github.com/google/pytype) type inferencer/checker but it seems to have [serious](https://github.com/google/pytype/issues/581) [limitations](https://github.com/google/pytype/issues/580) so it's unclear whether it's production-ready._

 Lack of type annotations forces people to use hungarian notation in complex programs (hello 90-s!).